dkharazi/oldnotes/business_principles/01_systems.md

 ## CRM
-- A system that achieves customer relationship management
+- A system that achieves customer relationship management, which is geared more towards sales teams
 - Geared toward front-office activities
 - Oriented toward customers
 - Focuses on increasing sales